 Check your chemicals

 The most effective medical treatment I’ve found for my depression is birth control.
 My depression is very hormonal.
-When I was younger, I was mis-diagnosed with Bipolar Depression because my hormonal mood swings were out of control.
+When I was younger, I was mis-diagnosed with Bipolar Depression because my hormonal mood swings were hard to control.
 But the doctors never bothered to address the hormones and attempted to balance my brain chemistry instead.
 There is a very real chance that if you suffer from depression, either your hormones or your brain chemistry is off.
 It’s definitely worth discussing with a doctor.
 The scary part is, it takes time for medication to work and it can be hard to find the exact dose you need to be your best.
 But it ‘s worth the experiment.
 For me, the birth control makes me think more clearly.
 Before birth control, during PMS specifically, I would think irrationally and make poor choices based upon my “feelings”.
 Then a few days later I would hate myself for making those choices once my head cleared.
 Now, not only are my emotions not as intense, but I can clearly sense when they’re hormonally based vs. “normal”.

 Find someone to talk to

 I would highly suggest a counselor if your insurance covers it, or you can afford it.
-It’s so refreshing to be able to say all the things I want to without fear of hurting anyone’s feelings or sounded like a whiner.
+It’s so refreshing to be able to say all the things I want to without fear of hurting anyone’s feelings or sounding like a whiner.
 She gives me an outsiders’ perspective and helps me weigh the realities of a situation.
 But I also have other friends with depression and anxiety.
 And it helps immensely to talk to them about our individual struggles.
 We encourage one another and challenge each other to press on.
 Find someone that you can be honest with about your black dog days.

 Find a hobby